 Time Lapse is literally a perfect movie.
 It’s perfectly thought out.
 It’s perfectly executed.
 It’s perfectly acted.
 Perfectly concluded with a right hook of a mind job ending.
 Bp Cooper & Bradley King are literally heroes of mine.
 Like, polished trophy type heroes.
 This website was built entirely as an homage to the likes of Messrs.
 Cooper and King.
 And after writing this piece, to have them stumble upon it and take me up on an interview offer was the stuff of dreams for me.
 I tried to explain it to my wife and kids… “Ok.
 That’s great Taylor.
 Could you please, um, sit down, you are starting to startle the dogs.”
 So why don’t we get to it shall we: Time Travel Movie Time Lapse Explained!!

 Wait wait, this is my favorite bit.
 If you are wondering if this Time Lapse primer walk through is worth your time, Bradley Cooper (who co-wrote the script with Bradley King) read through this post and said this on Twitter about it:

+Anyway, first things first, this post is solely for those people who have already seen the movie.
 If you have not yet seen it, you are solely allowed to watch the trailer, read the overview section and then promptly leave.
 No sneaking peeks further down the page.
 No jumping ahead.
 Because this post is NOT a general overview of the movie Time Lapse.
-But I should say, its an awesome little film.
-But just by the simple fact that I am doing an in depth review of the movie should be the biggest endorsement of the movie I can offer.
+But a super super deep dive into the inner workings of the film.

 So for all those of you who should not be here, you have been warned, just the general overview and the trailer.
 So, let’s discuss the general overview so that we can get rid of everyone and finally get that alone time we (I) were (was) hoping for.
 First the trailer: